derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 * Phat Hoang from Pixelant AB for the reCAPTCHA implementation
 * Jean-François Sillen from Wikafi S.P.R.L for sponsoring the sys_category refactoring
 * Jean-François Sillen from Wikafi S.P.R.L for sponsoring the price option feature
-* W52 MarketingKommunikation GmbH for sponsoring the waitlist, user registrations frontend plugin and e-mail attachments
+* W52 MarketingKommunikation GmbH for sponsoring the waitlist, user registrations frontend plugin and email attachments
 * New Communication GmbH & Co.
 KG for sponsoring and ideas
 * Tymoteusz Motylewski for implementing event speakers and other contributions
 * Gerd Müller from Vogt-Schild Druck AG for sponsoring organisator filtering